cognitedata/inso-extpipes-cli/README.md

 # new since v2.1.0
 # The default and recommended value is: true
-# default behavior is to keep the deployment in sync with configuration
+# to keep the deployment in sync with configuration
 # which means non configured extpipes get automatically deleted
 automatic-delete: true